sara-sabr/ITStrategy/_posts/en/2020-08-12-better-tech-through-microprocurement-p1.md

 title:  "Better tech through micro-procurement: part one"
 ref: micro-procurement-p1
 lang: en
-author: "Rachel Muston, in collaboration with the IT Strategy team, and procurement experts at ESDC, and TBS"
+author: "Rachel Muston, in collaboration with the IT Strategy team, and procurement experts at ESDC, TBS and PSPC as well as open source experts at CDS"
 date: "2020-08-12"
 excerpt: "The Government of Canada (GC) buys a lot of stuff.
 In 2016, the total spent by the GC on goods and services was ~$16 billion.